zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 ### B01 - Accio
 <img src="img/Accio.gif" height="200px"/>

-The `Accio` spell helps you retrieve information about the Zigbee attribute identified by the endpoint / cluster / attribute coordinates.
+`Accio` spell retrieves information about the Zigbee attribute identified by the endpoint / cluster / attribute coordinates.
 When cast, it can:
 1. Read the current value of the specified attribute.
 2. Read the reporting configuration for the specified attribute.

 Before casting the spell, have the Logs section open in order to see the device response.

-### B02 - Obliviate
+### C01 - Obliviate
 <img src="img/Obliviate.gif" height="200px"/>

-The `Obliviate` spell is used to forget specific information present in the device details page.
+`Obliviate` spell is used to forget specific information present in the device details page.
 When cast, it can remove:
 1. Our state variables (ka_*) - Remove only information that was added by this driver, so that you can go back to using the original driver.
 2. All state variables - Remove all stored state data.
 You may use this if you want to switch drivers and start with a clean state.
 3. Device data - Remove all information present in the `Device Details -> Data` section.
 Useful when switching drivers.